caermeglaeddyv/ansible-role-kibana/README.md

 # defaults file for kibana

+# Use CFSSL to create kibana Root CA and self-signed certificates:
+kibana_cfssl: true

 # Variable which is common for most projects, used in
 # configuration files or file/directory names.
 # By default used as reference for kibana_project_dir variable: